10 incredible secret camping spots in Australia

 5. Haunted Stream, VIC

-• Facilities: Shelter and picnic table.
+• Facilities: Drop toilet, picnic shelter

 You know what, this isn’t the best campsite I have ever stayed in, but it sure was one of the most welcome and adventurous.
 In this case, it’s all about the journey and not the destination.